This post is also available in:

 Tax Returns

 The Inland Revenue Authority of Singapore (IRAS) normally issues tax returns between February and March of the subsequent year.
-Unless you receive an extension, you must file with the IRAS by 15 April (by paper) or 18 April (electronically).
+Unless you receive an extension, you must file with the IRAS by 18 April electronically.

 Unless you opt for interest-free monthly GIRO deduction instalments, you must pay tax within one month of receiving your Notice of Assessment.